sav-programming-2/samples/BasicNavigation/README.md

 ## Views folder

-SecondPage.xaml is a content page.
+- SecondPage.xaml is a content page.
 See more [ContentPage](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/pages/contentpage).
+- DetailsPage.xaml is a content page for some details from the SecondPage.